melanieinpursuit/portfolio-project-proposal/README.md

 ## Overview

-We will soon introduce the requirements for your Personal Portfolio Project.
+We will soon introduce the requirements for your __Personal Portfolio Project__.

 Much like in Module 2, you will have the freedom to choose the topic for your application.